mekatronik-achmadi/md_tutorial/internship/tutorials/token.md

 **Notes:** Copy the token (ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx) and paste it on somewhere else save.

-After you leave that page, you **won't able** see that token characters
+After you leave or refresh that page, you **won't able** see that token characters again

+---

 **Tips:** You can also save it as Bash environment